 - Advocate for policies that eliminate discrimination and guarantee equal access to educational programs and high-quality rehabilitation and training services

 Foster leadership of blind people through participation in our annual convention and organizational responsibilities

-Promote the achievement of blind students and senior citizens through educational and
+- Promote the achievement of blind students and senior citizens through educational and training scholarships

 Until everyone, blind and sighted alike, understands that blindness need not be a tragedy, until no one uses blindness as an excuse for not trying to succeed or not giving a person a chance, until we all expect blind people to take their place in the community as fully contributing, fully participating members of society, the National Federation of the Blind’s mission will be to bring these dreams to reality.